 - Interest expense and depreciation lower taxable income for the lessee.

-- Since cash outflow or lease payments are spread over several years, this lowers the burden of making one-time significant cash payment.
+- Since cash outflow or lease payments are spread over several years, this lowers the burden of making one-time significant cash payments.

-- If a business leases an asset rather purchasing it, this frees the capital for other investments.
+- If a business leases an asset instead purchasing it, this frees the capital for other investments.